Bluetooth mesh concepts¶

 Every device acting as a relay will decrement the time to live (TTL) value in received messages and forward them if the TTL equals two or higher.
 This undirected relaying is referred to as message flooding and ensures a high probability of message delivery, without requiring any information on the network topology.

-The Mesh Profile Specification does not provide any routing mechanisms, and all messages are forwarded by all relays until the TTL value reaches zero.
+The Bluetooth mesh profile specification does not provide any routing mechanisms, and all messages are forwarded by all relays until the TTL value reaches zero.
 To avoid messages being repeatedly forwarded by the same relays, all mesh devices maintain a message cache.
 This cache is used for filtering out packets that the device has already handled.

 The flooding-based approach to message relaying can cause a lot of redundant traffic on air, which may impact the throughput and reliability of the network.
 Therefore, it is highly recommended to limit the number of relays in a network to restrict this effect.

 The number of relay-enabled devices in the network is a trade-off between message route-redundancy and reliability.
 It should be tuned according to:

 To enable broadcast-based communication, the devices must continuously keep their radio in listening mode.
 This causes significantly higher power consumption than in a typical Bluetooth LE device.